KhronosGroup/Vulkan-Profiles/scripts/README.md

 | `nodes[].command` | Yes | Pipeline operation to execute.
 Valid values are `validate`, `schema`, `transform`, `combine`, `extract`, `min-api-version`, `library`, `doc`, `layer`, and `tests`. |
 | `nodes[].depends_on` | No | Array of upstream node ids that must complete before this node runs. |
 | `nodes[].args` | Yes | Object of CLI arguments for the underlying command.
 Keys follow the CLI flag names, using underscores instead of hyphens. |

+Graph node arguments are not a custom DSL: they are translated directly into argv for the underlying subcommand.
+The executor in [scripts/source/main_graph.py](source/main_graph.py) converts each key/value pair into CLI flags, with lists expanded into repeated arguments, boolean `true` mapped to a bare flag, and `false`/`null` omitted.
+For example, `"pull": ["aliases", "required-capabilities"]` becomes `--pull aliases required-capabilities`, while `"strip": true` becomes `--strip`.

 The graph executor supports variable substitution in strings, lists, and nested objects.
 For example, `"output": "${profile_root}/VP_LUNARG_desktop_baseline.json"` resolves using the global `variables` map, and `$node_id.output` can be used to pass the output from a previous step into a later node.